 Entry fees listed below are exclusive of VAT.

-- Campaigns shortlisted in the 2015 Travel Marketing Awards cannot be re-submitted.
+- Initiatives shortlisted in the 2016 Travel Marketing Awards cannot be re-submitted.

 - Word counts within the Written Support Template must be strictly adhered to.
-If you exceed the count only the specified number of words will be passed to the judges.
+If you exceed the count, only the number of words up to and including those specified will be passed to the judges.

-- If the work was part of a global campaign, only the results relating to the UK market should be included (unless entering the International Campaign of the Year).
+- If the work was part of a global campaign, only those results relating to the UK market should be included (unless entering the International Campaign of the Year).

-- Failure to comply with the entry procedures may lead to disqualification.
+- Failure to fully comply with the entry procedures may lead to disqualification.